ChenlizheMe/InfEngine/docs/learn/gameplay-coroutines.md

 - **Passing the method instead of its generator**: call `self.start_coroutine(self.run_sequence())`, including the final parentheses.
 - **Using `time.sleep()`**: it blocks the thread and freezes other engine work.
 Yield `WaitForSecondsRealtime()` for a wall-clock delay.
 - **Expecting an exact timestamp**: waits resume on scheduler checks, so a duration is a minimum and can overshoot by part of a frame.
-- **Expecting `WaitForSeconds` during pause**: scaled delta time is zero when the time scale is zero.
-Use realtime waiting only when paused gameplay should still advance that sequence.
+- **Expecting `WaitForSeconds` to respect pause**: the current scheduler feeds the raw update delta, so `time_scale` does not change this wait.
+Use realtime waiting for wall-clock delays, and accumulate `Time.delta_time` manually when a sequence must follow the game clock.
 - **Treating `WaitForEndOfFrame` as post-render capture**: it maps to late update in the current scheduler.
 - **Reusing one wait instance**: elapsed and remaining fields belong to that object.
 Construct a new instruction at each `yield`.
 - **Yielding a generator directly**: start it first and yield its `Coroutine` handle.